seedcard/nfcverificationapp/README.md

 Example of verified UID - https://seedcard.github.io/nfcverificationtest/index.html?uid=0442157A4F1390

+Verified UID can access link to wallet address to check BTC balance (this card is unfunded)

 Example of unverified UID - https://seedcard.github.io/nfcverificationtest/index.html?uid=0430167A4F1390

-Verified UID can access link to wallet address to check BTC balance

 Unverified UID can click link to send email with UID code to seedcard team